Minamidaitōjima: History

 The island remained uninhabited until claimed by the Empire of Japan in 1885.
 In 1900, a team of pioneers from Hachijōjima, one of the Izu Islands located 287 km south of Tokyo led by Tamaoki Han'emon (1838 - 1910), became the first human inhabitants of the island, and started the cultivation of sugar cane.
 The population reached 4000 in 1919.
 During this period until World War II, Minamidaitōjima was owned in its entirety by Dai Nippon Sugar (now Dai Nippon Meiji Sugar), which provided community services and subsidized pricing for its employees, and of whom were seasonal workers from Okinawa and Taiwan.

 The island was garrisoned by the Japanese military in 1942.
 As the war situation worsened for Japan, many of the civilian inhabitants were evacuated to Okinawa, Kyushu or Hachijojima in 1944.
 The island was repeatedly bombed and shelled by the United States Navy from February to June 1945.

 After World War II, the island was occupied by the United States, at which time its civilian population was 1426.
 The island was returned to Japan in 1972.

+In popular culture

+The island is the main setting of the film Leaving on the 15th Spring, released in 2013 and starring Ayaka Miyoshi and Kaoru Kobayashi.